christophgockel/nein-tabs/readme.md

 After installing this you can only have up to nine tabs per browser window.
 Every tab after that will be opened in a new window.

+## Installation

+### Chrome

+Go to the Web Store and search for "Nein Tabs", or follow this link directly: https://chrome.google.com/webstore/detail/nein-tabs/nlklecllphdnancbininkbkpheafhjmj.

 ## Changelog